OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.

-* DETECTADVERSARIALINPUT.
+* DETECTADVERSARIALINPUT (runtime datascienc).
 Implement tools to detect specific evasions e.g. patches in images.

 TODO elaborate on detector subnetworks in Annex C of ENISA 2021 and on the references below.